 You have 5 years of fee-free borrowing, after which you will be charged annual fees of 1.75%, which will increase every year.
 You can get an idea of what these fees are, as it is calculated using the Retail Price Index, with 1% added on.

 An Equity Loan is paid back when you sell your home or after 25 years, whichever comes first.
 How much you pay back depends on the value of your home.

 You cannot sublet your property if you use the Help to Buy: Equity Loan scheme and it must be your only property.

 You will provide a deposit of at least 5% of the value of the property you want to buy and the difference is that the government will guarantee your loan to the mortgage company rather than to you.

-The scheme is similar to the Equity Loan, however these loans are not tied to just new build property - you can choose to buy an older property.
+The scheme is similar to the Equity Loan, however, these loans are not tied to just newly built property - you can choose to buy an older property.

 The property has to be your only property, worth up to £600,000, not be a shared ownership property and also not be rented out after you buy it.

 A number of mortgage lenders are taking part in the scheme and you apply directly to them.
 They will check to see if you can afford the repayments.